Abra Group: Fleet

-As of November 2025, the fleet of Abra Group is composed of aircraft from the manufacturers Airbus and Boeing, reflecting the combined operations of the group's two main airlines, GOL Linhas Aéreas Inteligentes and Avianca Group.
-The fleet primarily includes narrow-body aircraft, such as the Airbus A320neo and Boeing 737 MAX, used on domestic and regional routes, as well as wide-body aircraft for medium and long-haul flights, such as the Boeing 787 Dreamliner.
+As of July 2026, the fleet of Abra Group is composed of aircraft from the manufacturers Airbus and Boeing, reflecting the combined operations of the group's two main airlines, GOL and Avianca.
+The fleet primarily includes narrow-body aircraft, such as the Airbus A320 and Boeing 737, used on domestic and regional routes, as well as wide-body aircraft for medium and long-haul flights, such as the Boeing 787 Dreamliner.